5 Southwest Credit Card Offers That Could Help You Fly for Free

 How Does Southwest’s Rapid Rewards Program Work?

-The biggest reason to sign up for Southwest credit card offers is you’ll earn more points with the airline’s loyalty program, Rapid Rewards.
+The biggest reason to become a Southwest cardholder is because you’ll earn more points on your Southwest purchases with the airline’s loyalty program, Rapid Rewards.

-Like most rewards programs, you can redeem Rapid Rewards points for car rentals, gift cards, or merchandise.
+Like most frequent flyer programs, you can redeem Rapid Rewards points for car rentals, gift cards, or merchandise.

 But the most valuable redemption is for flights.
 Southwest bases redemption rates on factors like distance traveled, demand, date, and fare type.